16. Bike Salinas: What to Do in the Monterey County Seat

 Think Monterey Peninsula is paradise?
 East of Eden is amazing, too!

 No wonder “Salinas” and “Pastures of Heaven” are often uttered in the same sentence, even by those unfamiliar with native son John Steinbeck’s book.
 The Salinas Valley is beautiful.
-And in spring, if you travel the Monterey-Salinas Highway 68 or other routes, you’ll likely see cattle grazing on lupine-covered hills–pastures of heaven, indeed!
+And in spring, if you travel the Monterey-Salinas Highway 68 or other routes, you’ll likely see cattle grazing on lupine-covered meadows–pastures of heaven, indeed!
 (Click here for tips if biking Monterey-Salinas corridor/Highway 68.)

-Salinas is Salad Bowl of the World and home of the National Steinbeck Center.
 Marcus Mumford is among those who has discovered the pleasures of Steinbeck Country.
 When Mumford & Sons chose four United States locations for his Gentlemen of the Road tour for summer 2012, Monterey County was named one, because of Mumford’s love for Salinas and all of Steinbeck Country.

 What Mumford may not yet know: Salinas is even better by bike.